You are here

 This is usually related to authentication issues.

 a) Solution: Try a different browser or clear your current browser's cookies & cache and then restart your browser.
-Open the database again to check whether the institution's information has been updated now that any cached errors are cleared.
+Open the database again to check whether the organization's information has been updated now that any cached errors are cleared.

-b) Solution: Another institution may have entered your IP address(es) into their site profile in error.
+b) Solution: Another organization may have entered your IP address(es) into their site profile in error.
 Contact the vendor or the eHLbc Administrative Centre for assistance with resolving the problem.

-c) Solution: Update your database custom URLs or jumpstarts to direct patrons to the resources of the correct institution.
+c) Solution: Update your database custom URLs or jumpstarts to direct patrons to the resources of the correct organization.
 Contact the eHLbc Administrative Centre for assistance in creating these links.

 Review the solutions below or contact the eHLbc Administrative Centre for additional assistance.

 a) Solution: This may be a temporary problem as referrer URL authentication is dependent on your browser.
 Try a different browser or clear your current browser's cookies & cache and restart to resolve the problem.
 Some browsers, such as Safari, may have connection issues with referrer URL and we recommend you try other browsers including Firefox, Chrome, or Edge.

 More information on your browser and connection settings available at: Internet Explorer; Firefox; Chrome; Safari

-b) Solution: Make sure you're opening the database URLs from the referrer URL authenticated page accessible to members of your institution only.
-Copy and pasting URLs into your browser or clicking on links from an email or published elsewhere will not work unless you are already authenticated from your institution's referrer URL page.
+b) Solution: Make sure you're opening the database URLs from the referrer URL authenticated page accessible to members of your organization only.
+Copy and pasting URLs into your browser or clicking on links from an email or published elsewhere will not work unless you are already authenticated from your organization's referrer URL page.
 EBSCO authentication may expire within 30 minutes of inactivity.

 c) Solution: If you have recently changed your website, and your referrer URL authentication no longer works, check-out our updated Referrer URL Set-up Guide for further information including a video guide for administrators.